-The Company established the Audit Committee on 21 September 2017 in accordance with Rule 3.21 of the Listing Rules with terms of reference aligned with the provision of the CG Code as set out in Appendix 14 of the Listing Rules.
+The Company established the Audit Committee on 21 September 2017 in accordance with Rule 3.21 of the Listing Rules with terms of reference aligned with the provision of the CG Code.
 As at the date of this annual report, the Audit Committee comprised three members, namely Mr. Chan Tsang Mo (chairman), Mr. Shen Zejing and Mr. So Wai Man.